maxrbr/maxrbr/README.md

 ## Hi there 👋

+My Name is Max and I am a software engineer located in Germany.

+I am currently studying for my master's degree in applied computer science.
+Besides studying for university I am interested in learning new things and expand my knowledge and skills in development.

+### Fun facts:
+- I don't like coffee.
+- Outside of tech I really enjoy playing football

 <!--
 **maxrbr/maxrbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.